3,663 Views

-Alright, it’s no surprise the majority of processed and packaged foods contains many cheap and nasty ingredients.
+It’s no surprise that the majority of processed and packaged foods contain many cheap and nasty ingredients.

 This is why food marketers are now printing all kinds of big bright labels on food packages.

-However, unfortunately many times these claims are not regulated and have very sketchy guidelines.
+Unfortunately many times these food label claims are not regulated and have very sketchy guidelines.

-So with that said, let’s dig a little deeper and discuss which labels are regulated and what they actually mean.
+With that said, let’s dig a little bit deeper and discuss which food labels are regulated, and what they actually mean.

-Food marketers can use this label as long as the food contains less than 0.5 grams of trans fat per serving.
+Food marketers can use the “Trans Fat Free” food label claim as long as the food contains less than 0.5 grams of trans fat per serving.

-So if you’re overindulging on a “trans fat free” pie, by having 4 times the serving size, you could be attacking your heart with 2 grams of trans fat.
+If you are overindulging by having 4 times the serving size of a “Trans Fat Free” pie, you could be attacking your heart with 2 grams of trans fat.

 Not good.